 Numerous theories have been suggested:

-- Hyperthermia Pooling of warm venous blood leads to impaired spermatigenesis (Heat Injury).
+- Hyperthermia: Pooling of warm venous blood leading to impaired spermatogenesis (Heat Injury),

-Cigarette smoking in presence of varicocele has a greatly adverse effect.
-Varicocele indisputably is a significant factor in decreasing testicular function and deterioration of semen quality.
+Varicocele indisputably is thus a significant factor in decreasing testicular function and deterioration of semen quality.